WOAR’s Policy & Advocacy Priorities

-WOAR advocates for survivors and victims of sexual assault every day.
-Check back here regularly for statements and explanations about some of our current and ongoing work.
+Advocacy at WOAR for survivors and victims of sexual violence, sexual assault, and sexual abuse happens every single day.
+Check back here regularly for updates on our current and ongoing work.

 Childhood Sexual Abuse: Statute of Limitations Reform